To Be Young, Gifted and Black

 "To Be Young, Gifted and Black" is a song by Nina Simone with lyrics by Weldon Irvine.
-She introduced the song on August 17, 1969, to a crowd of 50,000 at the Harlem Cultural Festival, captured on broadcast video tape and released in 2021 as the documentary film Summer of Soul.
+Simone introduced the song on August 17, 1969, to a crowd of 50,000 at the Harlem Cultural Festival, captured on broadcast video tape and released in 2021 as the documentary film Summer of Soul.
 Two months later, she recorded the song as part of her concert at Philharmonic Hall, a performance that resulted in her live album Black Gold (1970).
 Released as a single, it peaked at number 8 on the R&B chart and number 76 on the Hot 100 in January 1970.
-A cover version by Jamaican duo Bob and Marcia reached number 5 in the UK Singles Chart in 1970.
+A cover version by Jamaican duo Bob and Marcia reached number 5 on the UK Singles Chart in 1970.

-The title of the song comes from Lorraine Hansberry's autobiographical play, To Be Young, Gifted and Black.
+The title of the song comes from Lorraine Hansberry's autobiographical play To Be Young, Gifted and Black.
 The song is considered an anthem of the Civil Rights Movement.